8 Types of Self-Care for Caregivers: Which Help Most?

 Social self-care is about surrounding yourself with people you trust who will support and lift you

 We are all capable of hard things, but we don’t have to do them alone.
-Social self-care is about surrounding yourself with people you trust who will support and lift you.
+Social self-care is about surrounding yourself with trusted people who will support and uplift you.

 It’s about spending time with those who are important to you and having FUN!
-For caregivers, this is also about creating your care team and asking for specific help.
+For caregivers, this also means building your care team and requesting specific support.

-Support for family caregivers can come from traditional caregiver support groups, like one of the Daughterhood Circles
+Support for family caregivers can come from traditional caregiver support groups, such as the Daughterhood Circles.

 Group support may also come from your golf club, writing group, or book club.
-Some companies offer affinity or employee resources groups specifically for caregivers.
+Some companies offer affinity or employee resource groups specifically for caregivers.

 Social self-care is also available through 1-on-1 caregiving coaching sessions and Facebook Groups like Self Care Support for Caregivers.

 For example, at first, I felt so isolated as a family caregiver.
-None of my friends were going through a similar situation and I needed to talk to people who understood and could give me sound advice.
+None of my friends was going through a similar situation, and I needed to talk to people who understood and could provide sound advice.

 Then I saw a flyer at my mom’s assisted living community about a support group meeting for families.
-During this one hour meeting, I felt supported and gained valuable tools about boundary setting with my mom.
+During this one-hour meeting, I felt supported and gained valuable tools for setting boundaries with my mother.
 I also learned about other helpful resources for caregivers in my community.

 Practical self-care includes organizing paperwork, keeping loved ones safe, advocating for ourselves, and making caregiving sustainable

-Sometimes self-care is getting your essential paperwork together.
+Sometimes, self-care means getting your essential paperwork in order.

-Other practical self-care activities that result in peace of mind include: keeping our loved ones safe, advocating for ourselves, finding ways to make caregiving sustainable, and making our home cozy and stress-free.
+Other practical self-care activities that promote peace of mind include keeping our loved ones safe, advocating for ourselves, making caregiving sustainable, and keeping our home cozy and stress-free.

 Each binder was easy to take to related appointments and to reference during calls when questions came up.
 This sustainable system saved us time and provided peace of mind.